plusmobileapps/espresso-kotlin-playground/docs/page-object-pattern.md

 ## What is a page object

-A page object is a object oriented class that is an abstraction over the user interface for an automation test.
+A page object is an object oriented class that is an abstraction over the user interface for an automation test.

 ## How to make a page object